 "Do nothing": For context, we also set out the risks of not introducing legislation.
 In the absence of amending frameworks and not implementing safeguards measures, the UK would be without an effective nuclear safeguards regime.
-Were this to occur, the parts of the nuclear industry reliant on trade (including but not limited to electricity generation) would no longer be able to operate.
+Were this to occur, the parts of the nuclear industry reliant on trade would no longer be able to operate.

-Following consultation, the Government intends to implement Option 1 as it best achieves the stated policy objectives.
+Option 1 best represents the UK's desire to demonstrate its stated intention to have safeguards arrangements that will establish a new domestic safeguards regime that will provide coverage and effectiveness equivalent to that currently provided by the existing Euratom regime.
 It will provide confidence to the public, industry and international partners of the UK's commitment to demonstrating the highest non-proliferation standards.
-The additional administrative costs of Option 1 are heavily offset by the benefits of introducing legislation compared to the "do nothing" counterfactual.
+The additional administrative costs of option 1 are heavily offset by the benefits of introducing legislation compared to the "do nothing" counterfactual.

 Will the policy be reviewed?
 It will be reviewed.
-If applicable, set review date: April 2024 Does implementation go beyond minimum EU requirements?
-N/A Are any of these organisations in scope? (under option 1) Micro Yes Medium Yes Large Yes What is the CO 2 equivalent change in greenhouse gas emissions?
-(Million tonnes CO 2 equivalent) Non-t raded:
+If applicable, set review date: April/2024 Does implementation go beyond minimum EU requirements?
+N/A Are any of these organisations in scope? (under option 1) Micro Yes Small Yes Medium Yes Large Yes What is the CO_2 equivalent change in greenhouse gas equivalent (Million tonnes CO_2 equivalent) Traded: n/a Non-t n/a raded: